GenarLoya/my-mind/English/Traduction/The wicked and the damned/Traduction.md

 ---

 Abandon hope.
 Do not trust to faith.
-Sacrificis burn on pyres of madness, rotting corpses
+Sacrificis burn on pyres of madness, rotting corpses stir in unquiet graves.

+---

+Daemonic abominations leer with rictus grins and stare into the eyes of the acursed.

+---

+And the Ruinous gods with the indifference, look on.

+---

+This is  time of reckoning, where every mortal soul is at the mercy of the things, that lurk in the dark.

+---

+This is the night eternal, the province of monters and daemons.
+This warhammer horror.
+None shall escape damnation.

+---

+And so the bells tolls on.

+# Chapter 1